 Furthermore, the personal integrity of citizens should be protected, even in the condition of large groups of participants; communication with participants should be effective; appropriate publication practices and authorship should be put in place.

-Developing sound terms of reference of citizen science projects is an important challenge to be faced by the stakeholders concerned.4
+Developing sound terms of reference of citizen science projects is an important challenge to be faced by the concerned stakeholders (e.g. www.rri-tools.eu/about-rri).